 #2 Relieve doubts about your product with images and video

 When purchasing products online, customers don’t have the ability to touch and feel your product.
-They don’t even have the ability to properly see if its colour matches the one presented to them on screen.
+They don’t even have the ability to properly see if its color matches the one presented to them on screen.

-To alleviate these concerns, make sure to provide clear, high quality and accurate images that represent what you’re selling.
-Add in lifestyle shots, shots to indicate the size and make sure your customer can zoom in on an image to see the detail.
+To alleviate these concerns, make sure to provide clear, high-quality, and accurate images that represent what you’re selling.
+Add in lifestyle shots, shots to indicate the size, and make sure your customer can zoom in on an image to see the detail.

 69% of consumers believe a product demo best assists them when making a purchase decision – Wyzowl